Barnacl437/HELOS/README.md

 Every new major update will be released each 3 months, starting from Jul 18, 2022 (the original initialisation day).

 *Headnote*: Currently I have a temporary suspension on this project, because I have many other things to do, and this project seems boring over time.
-I may not publish major changes every 3 months, as well as other small fixes anymore.
+I may not publish major changes every 3 months, as well as other small fixes anymore, but sometimes I can do so perhaps.
 Interested?
 Fork it and do WTF you want.
 (Yes, the [WTFPL](http://www.wtfpl.net/))

 ## More about this (```osinfo``` content)
  This is a recovered copy of HEL OS in the game High Entropy: Challenges, after an information collection.